Measuring Success

 Information for Families

-Current Coalition activities include: a county-specific brochure that identifies early learning options, and dissemination of ExceleRate materials to assist families in making informed choices
+Current Coalition activities include a county-specific brochure that identifies early learning options, and dissemination of ExceleRate materials to assist families in making informed choices.
+Coordinated postcards are also available for distribution.